netxms/netxms-doc/admin/appendix.rst

     - Default minimum password length for a |product_name| user.
 The default applied only if per-user setting is not defined.
     - 0
     - No
-  * - MinViewRefreshInterval
-    - Minimal refresh interval for object tree and alarm views to avoid frequent redraws when updates arrive from server.
-    - 1000
-    - No
   * - MobileDeviceListenerPort
     - Listener port for connections from |product_name| mobile agent.
     - 4747